robertodawid/State_of_Goa/README.md

 ```

 ## Run the model
-The working directory should be set in ./model.
-It is advisible to create a new enviroment and install the libraries such as pulp.
+Creating a new environment and installing libraries such as pulp is advisable.
 ```
 conda create --name pulp python=3.8
 ```